boylesoftware/x2node-ws/README.md

 * `allowedOrigins` - This is used to configure the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 The option is a list (comma-separated string or an array) of allowed CORS origins (e.g. `http://www.example.com`, etc.).
 If the front-end application that calls the web service is only available from certain specific URLs, it is recommended to configure the CORS to make certain types of attacks, such as CSRF, harder.
 If not provided, the default is to allow any origin.

 * `corsPreflightMaxAge` - Part of CORS configuration, maximum age in seconds for caching CORS preflight responses on the client (see "Access-Control-Max-Age" HTTP response header).
 The default is 20 days.

+The options object is also made available to the application via the `ServiceCall` object's `appOptions` property (described below), so it can be used for custom application options as well.

 Once the `Application` object is created, the following methods are used to configure the web service: